 It’s confusing and heartbreaking.
 You might be wondering, “Where did I go wrong?”

 The truth is: you didn’t.
-Even well-adjusted, well-loved teens can spiral into risky behavior, and understanding why is the first step to turning things around.
+Even well-adjusted, well-loved teens can spiral into risky behavior—such behavior is a natural part of growing up for many families—and understanding why is the first step toward turning things around.

 In this article, we’ll explore why good kids make bad choices, the psychology behind teen rebellion, and what you can do as a parent to intervene with empathy, wisdom, and real solutions.